pranabpm/VM-Application-deployment-with-Azure-Policy/Policy/README.md

                   }
                 ]
 ```
 In this case, we’re saying to add a new VMApplication with a packageReferenceId equal to that desired above.
-So, what this policy really does is – if the application isn’t installed on the VM – then put it there.
+So, what this policy really does is if the application isn’t installed on the VM then install it there.